-- (i) accounting and auditing of the Group's sub-groups and asset-owning entities; - (ii) tax and legal advisory; - (iii) acquisition due diligence and transaction advisory; - (iv) employment-related health care and insurances; - (v) market intelligence databases and industry news; - (vi) office hotel solutions and employee canteen; - (vii) charitable donations recipients; and (infrequently) - (viii) construction companies or specialist craftsmen when conducting owner's cost investments such as major renovations or end-of-lease upgrades on our assets.

-Kinland view the risks of non-adherence to fundamental human rights and decent working conditions as lower amongst our chosen providers of professional consultancy services listed as (i) to (iii) and amongst service providers listed as (iv) and (v) above.
-As to providers of services listed as (vi) to (viii) above, Kinland acknowledges that providers of office hotel solutions depend on a number of sub-suppliers for facility services such as cleaning and maintenance, that charitable projects and foundations engage with third parties to deploy donations received from Kinland and others, and that canteen services and the building construction and renovation industries are by some viewed as carrying heightened risks of human rights, health and safety and working conditions non-compliance.
-Consequently, Kinland allocates increased attention to such service providers and non-profit foundations as an integral part of our efforts to identify and mitigate adverse impacts on human rights and working conditions.
+- (i) accounting and auditing of the Group's legal entities; - (ii) tax and legal advisory; - (iii) acquisition due diligence and transaction advisory; - (iv) employment-related health care and insurances; - (v) market intelligence databases and industry news; - (vi) office hotel solutions and employee canteen; - (vii) charitable donations recipients; and - (viii) (infrequently) construction companies or specialist craftsmen when conducting owner's cost investments such as major renovations or end-of-lease upgrades on our assets. - 3.4.1 Professional consultancy, health care, insurance and data intelligence service providers Kinland view the risks of non-adherence to fundamental human rights and decent working conditions as lower amongst our chosen providers of professional consultancy services listed as (i) to (iii) and amongst service providers listed as (iv) and (v) above.
+For professional consultancy service providers in particular, risks of adverse impacts on human rights and working conditions are in general lower compared to sectors with manual labour or complex supply chains.
+However, there are still important risks to consider, particularly related to labour rights, ethics and workplace well-being: